Bahad 16: Purpose

+The brigade trains soldiers in all rear defense professions, including rescue and evacuation, NBC, and population management.
+The reserve battalions of the Home Front Command undergo training and exercises there.
+Additionally, the brigade is prepared to assist in rescue operations both domestically and internationally when needed.
+With the relocation of most of the training bases from Tzrifin to the Negev as part of the City of Training Bases project, the training base has moved to Camp Rehavam, where the Home Front Command headquarters is currently located.

 During Operation Defensive Shield in 2002, four-man teams from the unit were attached to infantry units in Jenin and Ramallah.
 There, teams facilitated troop movement by breaking openings in walls between houses (known as mouse-holing/Rhizome Manoeuvre).

 Operations

 Since its formation, the unit has operated both in Israel and abroad, including in Greece, Turkey, Haiti, Brazil and Buenos Aires.